VladKopanev/zio-saga/examples/README.md

 that also writes transaction log to database and knows how to recover from failures.

 TODO:
-- add recovery step to main function
 - pack project to docker image
-- pass trace id  in requests to transaction participants